Alexander-ha/BiomechAI/README.md

 # BiomechAI

-AI and math modeling for solving tasks in theroretical and applied biomechanics
+AI and math modeling for solving tasks in theoretical and applied biomechanics